+Additionally, during 1999, 1998 and 1997, Enron acquired natural gas distribution, renewable energy, telecommunications and energy management businesses for cash, Enron and subsidiary stock and notes.

 Enron has accounted for these acquisitions using the purchase method of accounting as of the effective date of each transaction.
 Accordingly, the purchase price of each transaction has been allocated to the assets and liabilities acquired based upon the estimated fair value of those assets and liabilities as of the acquisition date.
 The excess of the aggregate purchase price over estimated fair value of the net assets acquired has been reflected as goodwill in the Consolidated Balance Sheet and is being amortized on a straight-line basis over 5 to 40 years.
 Assets acquired, liabilities assumed and consideration paid as a result of businesses acquired were as follows:

 (In Millions) 1999 1998(a) 1997